tbudurovych/coursera-getdata-016/README.md

 ## Step 4 - columns

-At this step bind together columns: activities, measurements, and activities.
+At this step we bind together columns: activities, measurements, and activities.

 ## Step 5 - new data set